rodrigoamaral/pelican-opml/README.md

-# opml
+# pelican-opml

-A small script to read OPML files.
+A Pelican plugin to read OPML files and insert its contents in a page.